fuankarion/Vision17/Lab1-Linux/readme.md

 4. Owner and permissions
-   Use ``ls -l`` to see a detailed list of files, this includes permissions and ownership Permissions are displayed as 9 letters, for example the following line means that the directory (we know it is a directory becasue of the first *d*) *images* belongs to user *vision* and group *vision*.
+   Use ``ls -l`` to see a detailed list of files, this includes permissions and ownership Permissions are displayed as 9 letters, for example the following line means that the directory (we know it is a directory because of the first *d*) *images* belongs to user *vision* and group *vision*.
 Its owner can read write and access it, users in the group can only read and access the directory, while other users can't do anything.
 For files the x means execute.
    ```bash
    drwxr-x--- 2 vision vision 4096 ene 25 18:45 images